James has 26 continuous years' experience in legal practice.

 Recent experience includes:

-Advising Westpac Banking Corporation, Bank of Queensland and La Trobe Financial Asset Management Ltd in relation to a range of their respective asset management matters, predominately concerning commercial loan book recoveries.
+- Advising Westpac Banking Corporation, Bank of Queensland and La Trobe Financial Asset Management Ltd in relation to a range of their respective asset management matters, predominantly concerning commercial loan book recoveries.

 - Advising a Queensland Government Owned Corporation in relation to its risks concerning (and recovery of) a portfolio of receivables in the aggregate sum of approximately A$20m, including undertaking investigations, reporting to senior management, instructing Queens Counsel to provide exacting legal analysis of the GOC's legal position as well as providing his own extensive legal advice in relation to these matters and conducting litigation to recover the receivables.
 Of the aggregate sum of A$20m, A$16m has been recovered thus far.